House of Lords: 21st century

 In 2019, a seven-month enquiry by Naomi Ellenbogen found that one in five staff of the House had experienced bullying or harassment which they did not report for fear of reprisals.
 This was preceded by several cases, including Liberal Democrat Anthony Lester, Lord Lester of Herne Hill, of Lords using their position to sexually harass or abuse women.

 In 2020, the Johnson government considered moving the House of Lords from London to a city in Northern England, likely York, or Birmingham, in the Midlands, in an attempt to "reconnect" the area.
 It was unclear how the King's Speech would be conducted in the event of a move.
 The idea was received negatively by many peers.

 Reforms

 With the advent of democratic politics in the United Kingdom, beginning with the Reform Acts from 1832 to 1928, the aristocratic House of Lords was increasingly perceived as an anachronism.
-Many attempts to reform it have been made, and some have succeeded, most notably the removal of most hereditary peers in 1999.
+Many attempts to reform it have been made, and some have succeeded, most notably the removal of most hereditary peers in 1999, and the remainder in 2026.